blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/RITA/ACHunter2.md

-Now, let's play with AC Hunter!
+Now, let's play with AC Hunter 2!

 Please go to